liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/00-intro.markdown

 ## Social API

-Users interact with content via @product@'s social features.
+Users interact with content via @sharepoint@'s social features.
 For example, users can provide feedback on content, share that content with others, subscribe to receive notifications, and more.
 Use the social API to enable such functionality in your apps.